Charting the Cosmos with AI

 Submission Guidelines

-Publication Papers will be fully peer reviewed and accepted papers will be published in the proceedings of NeurIPS 2025 Workshops.
+Publication Papers will be fully peer reviewed and accepted papers will be published in the proceedings of CVPR 2026 Workshops.
 Paper submission will be conducted through CMT3.
 See key dates for submission deadline and reviewing timeline.

-Policies AI4Space follows the submission policies of NeurIPS 2025.
+Policies AI4Space follows the submission policies of CVPR 2026.
 Submissions should be sufficiently original works not under consideration or review in other venues.
-Reviewing is double blind - remember to remove your names and affiliations in the submitted version (selecting the reviewing option in the LaTeX template will take care of that) For style and formatting, please use the official NeurIPS 2025 LaTeX template.
+Reviewing is double blind - remember to remove your names and affiliations in the submitted version (selecting the reviewing option in the LaTeX template will take care of that) For style and formatting, please use the official CVPR 2026 LaTeX template.

-Resubmissions We highly encourage submission of papers relevant to AI4Space that were rejected from the main NeurIPS conference (view deadlines at Call for Papers).
+Resubmissions We highly encourage submission of papers relevant to AI4Space that were rejected from the main CVPR conference (view deadlines at Call for Papers).

-Presentation Accepted AI4Space papers are expected to be presented in person at the workshop, which will be co-located with NeurIPS 2025.
+Presentation Accepted AI4Space papers are expected to be presented in person at the workshop, which will be co-located with CVPR 2026.

-Travel If you require a formal invitation letter to facilitate your travel to NeurIPS 2025 in San Diego, please visit the main conference page.
+Travel If you require a formal invitation letter to facilitate your travel to CVPR 2026 in San Diego, please visit the main conference page.

 Ethics All papers published via this workshop must be aimed towards the peaceful usage of AI for space.